The views expressed by the host on this program dazzle and rivet the people of this nation.

 He's going to get rid of everybody he doesn't like.

-Why hasn't there been an ad like this run about the Democrats?
+What I want to know is, why hasn't there been an ad like this run about the Democrats?

-Why haven't any Republicans decided to run ads like this against Democrats who actually are in the process of doing some of these things that Kasich is accusing Trump of wanting to do.
+Why haven't any Republicans decided to run ads like this against Democrats who actually are in the process of doing some of these things that Kasich is accusing Trump of wanting to do?

 Anyway, I'm up against it on time.